igzero/xiaomigateway/README.md

    Lifehack:
        In order not to apply this patch, after each system update, place copy the patched  PYTHON-MIIO package in the directory
-       /config (this is the directory where your configuration file for HOMEASSISTANT (configuration.yaml) is located) The PYTHON-MIIO library will be loaded from the /config directory after the HOMEASSISTANT reboot
+       /config (this is the directory where your configuration file for HOMEASSISTANT (configuration.yaml) is located.
+       The PYTHON-MIIO library will be loaded from the /config directory after the HOMEASSISTANT reboot

        General case: